 On March 18, 2020, Dr. Bowman replied, saying "Thanks, appreciate the offer!
 I'm going to have to put this on hold for now though, as our focus for now is getting our server-side infrastructure scaled up to meet all the new interest in participating.
 I'd love to explore mobile devices in the future though, especially as they get more powerful!"

-The next step was to make Folding@Home Core builds for all supported platforms: Windows, Linux, macOS, with CUDA.
+The next step was to make Folding@home Core builds for all supported platforms: Windows, Linux, macOS, with CUDA.
 On May 26, Joseph asked for help to complete those builds, and Dmitry agreed to do it, with some help from Terry Mahaffey at Microsoft on the CUDA build.
-On May 30, Dmitry completed the builds, and the Folding@Home team accepted and internally published the cores.
-On May 31, the Folding@Home team established an internal project for testing the new A8 version of the Core with real Work Units.
+On May 30, Dmitry completed the builds, and the Folding@home team accepted and internally published the cores.
+On May 31, the Folding@home team established an internal project for testing the new A8 version of the Core with real Work Units.
 Testing is currently under way.
-On June 7, the Folding@Home team requested more variations of CUDA/Intel builds, and Dmitry provided them.
-Through the month of June, the extended teams identified and solved several problems in the F@H Core.
-On July 2, Dmitry solved the last remaining problem with resuming a terminated job from a checkpoint, and submitted the F@H Core version A8 0.0.4 to the Folding@Home team.
-As far as we know, this was the last outstanding issue, and we look forward to final verification and publication by the Folding@Home team.
-Then deployment on multiple Arm platforms can begin!
+On June 7, the Folding@home team requested more variations of CUDA/Intel builds, and Dmitry provided them.
+Through the month of June, the extended teams identified and solved several problems in the F@h Core.
+On July 2, Dmitry solved the last remaining problem with resuming a terminated job from a checkpoint, and submitted the F@h Core version A8 0.0.4 to the Folding@home team.

 We are grateful for support and collaboration from the following companies and organizations: